 Jacobs Private Equity, LLC was formed to make a substantial equity investment in a company with the potential for exceptional value creation under the leadership of Bradley S. Jacobs.
 On September 2, 2011, Jacobs Private Equity completed an equity investment in XPO Logistics, Inc. (NYSE: XPO) and Mr. Jacobs became the chairman of the board of directors.
 He also serves as the company's chief executive officer.

 XPO Logistics (formerly Express-1 Expedited Solutions, Inc.) is the largest North American provider of last-mile logistics for heavy goods, the largest manager of expedited shipments, the third largest provider of intermodal services, the largest provider of cross-border Mexico intermodal services, and the fourth largest freight brokerage firm.
-The company serves over 14,000 customers and facilitates more than 25,000 deliveries a day.
+On September 2, 2014, the company purchased New Breed Logistics, a leading North American provider of highly engineered contract logistics.
+XPO Logistics serves over 14,000 customers and facilitates more than 31,000 deliveries a day.

 Prior to XPO, Mr. Jacobs founded and led four highly successful companies and built each into a billion dollar or multi-billion dollar enterprise, including two publicly traded corporations.